Arguj Kalantarli: Early life and education

-A.Kalantarli studied English philology at the Azerbaijan University of Languages from 1999 to 2003.
+Kalantarli studied English philology at the Azerbaijan University of Languages from 1999 to 2003.
 Between 2009 and 2013, he completed a second degree in international law at Baku State University.

 Career

-A.Kalantarli began his career in 2005 at the State Customs Committee of Azerbaijan, serving as a senior inspector in the Department of Foreign Relations.
+Kalantarli began his career in 2005 at the State Customs Committee of Azerbaijan, serving as a senior inspector in the Department of Foreign Relations.

 In 2006, he joined the Ministry of Emergency Situations of Azerbaijan as Deputy Head of the International Activity Department, and in 2007 became Head of the International Relations Department, a post he held until 2025.
 During this period, he coordinated projects in civil protection, disaster preparedness and international cooperation.

-Secretary-General of ICDO
+Secretary-General of the International Civil Defence Organization

-On 10 July 2025, A.Kalantarli was elected Secretary-General of the International Civil Defence Organization during the third extraordinary session of its General Assembly held in Baku, Azerbaijan.
+On 10 July 2025, Kalantarli was elected Secretary-General of the International Civil Defence Organization during the third extraordinary session of its General Assembly held in Baku, Azerbaijan.
 He became the first Azerbaijani to hold this position.
 He was elected in the first round with the support of 23 member states, ahead of candidates from Serbia, Tunisia and Burkina Faso.

 As Secretary-General, he has emphasized strengthening international cooperation in civil defence, disaster risk reduction and emergency response, as well as promoting capacity-building among ICDO member states.